redpen-cc/redpen-wordpress-plugin/README.md

 * To install the plugin, either link or copy this directory to *wordpress/wp-content/plugins*.
 * Then activate the plugin in the Admin console -> Plugins -> Installed plugins.
+* Make sure the correct RedPen server URL is defined in *config.php*.

 ## Dependencies